 - Upgrading from non-FIPS-compliant versions of PE to FIPS-compliant PE is not supported.

-- Disaster recovery configurations are not supported for FIPS-compliant PE.
+- High availability configurations are not supported for FIPS-compliant PE.

 - FIPS-compliant installations don't support extensions that use the standard Ruby Open SSL library, such as heira-eyaml.